-A team that works well together is more effective, productive, and successful — not to mention happier.
-However, effective team building activities can be hard to create, with typical team building activities met with more eye rolls that encouragement.
+Teams that works well together are more effective, productive, and successful — not to mention happier.
+However, effective team building activities can be hard to create, with typical activities met with more eye rolls that encouragement.

 To make the most of your team building activities, keep the following tips in mind: